-This is a trimmer with a bent shaft in the middle, right between the handle and the spinning head.
+These string trimmers have a bent shaft in the middle, right between the handle and the spinning head.
 This type of trimmer is easy to maneuver and designed to make cutting more convenient.
-It is generally best for short users.
+It is generally best for shorter users.

-A trimmer with a straight shaft is usually longer than the curved one and is best for tall users as it prevents you from having to bend to get the trimmer head to the grass.
+String trimmers with a straight shaft are usually longer than curved ones and are best for taller users as they prevent you from having to bend to get the trimmer head down to cut grass effectively.

 Gasoline-powered string trimmer

-This is the most common type of string trimmer as it is perfect for large properties and can work for an extended period of time.
-It makes use of a gas-powered motor and can typically deliver high power to weight ratios.
+These are the most common type of string trimmers.
+They are perfect for large properties and can work for an extended period of time.
+They make use of a gas-powered motor and can typically deliver high power-to-weight ratios.

 Corded-electric string trimmer

-Corded-electric string trimmers are the cheapest and good because you don’t have to worry about filling them with gas or charging a battery.
-They come with a small cord that you attach to your mains supply, and are perfect if you have a small lawn/space to cut.
+Corded-electric string trimmers are the cheapest and convenient because you don’t have to worry about filling them with gas or charging a battery.
+They come with a small cord that you attach to your main supply.
+They’re perfect if you have a small lawn or space to cut.

 Battery-powered string trimmer

-These are great because they are easy to start, do not release fumes, and are relatively quiet.
-They work using lithium-ion batteries that you charge then use.
-The good thing about them is that their batteries can be used in other battery-powered equipment, especially from the same brand.
+These string trimmers are great because they are easy to start, do not release fumes, and are relatively quiet.
+They work using lithium-ion batteries that you charge and then use.
+You can utilize their batteries in other battery-powered equipment, especially if they are from the same brand.

 String trimmers with adjustable handles afford you the ability to pick a more comfortable length that suits your height.
-This is more important when more than one person would be handling the trimmer, and it helps to prevent aches around the back and promotes good balance.
+This is more important when more than one person is handling the trimmer; it also helps to prevent backaches and promotes good balance.

 Be sure that the string trimmer you are going for is lightweight enough to hold for extended periods.

-Generally, string trimmers make a lot of noise, but some much less than others.
-On the noise scale, electric string trimmers perform the best and are the quietest.
-Despite all of these, it is still advisable to use ear protective gear when using a string trimmer.
+Generally, string trimmers make a lot of noise, some much less than others.
+On the noise scale, using electric string trimmers requires ear protection.

-Depending on your choice, you could go for a trimmer that comes with an automatic feeding function of strings when the current ones run out, or you could get a unit that requires them fed manually.
-The latter gives you the chance to determine the kind (strength, thickness, durability) of string you want to be installed.
+You might want to go for a trimmer that comes with an automatic string feeding function when the current ones run out, or you could get a unit that requires them to be fed manually.
+The latter gives you the chance to determine the kind (strength, thickness, and durability) of string you want to be installed.

 When purchasing a string trimmer, make sure to take note of the distance between the cutting head and the shaft.
-A large distance means that grass would most likely get stuck in there and choke the trimmer – the smaller the gap, the less likely this will happen.
+A large distance means that grass can get stuck and choke the trimmer – the smaller the gap, the less likely it is that this will happen.

 Because of the high speed at which they operate, string trimmers can get very dangerous, hitting and throwing out shards of glass, stones, and grass.
-Make sure that you shop for a trimmer that comes with protective gear or at the very least, shop for gear alongside.
+Make sure that you shop for a trimmer that comes with protective gear or, at the very least, shop for gear while purchasing the trimmer.

-This feature is for the gas-powered string trimmer.
+You can often find this feature on gas-powered string trimmers.
 It helps you to know when your gas tank is almost empty and needs a refill.
-That way you know to prepare ahead, rather than get cut off in the middle of your cutting.
+That way, you know to prepare ahead rather than get cut off in the middle of your cutting.

 $50-150.
 At this price range, you can purchase a corded trimmer, which is usually the cheapest type.
-They are effective and get the work done to a large extent.
+They are effective and can get the job done.

 $150-300.
 If you want a string trimmer that combines ease, strength, and longevity, get one within this price range.
-Most in this category are battery-powered, which are much more dependable than the cheaper ones, and mobile over a much larger space than the corded trimmers can go.
+Most in this category are battery-powered, much more dependable than the cheaper ones, and more mobile over a much larger space than corded trimmers.

 $300-500.
-The most expensive string trimmers should not span much outside of this price range.
-The most expensive of them is the gas-powered trimmer and it works most effectively and longest.
+The most expensive string trimmers should not be outside of this price range.
+The most expensive is the gas-powered trimmer and it works most effectively and the longest.
 If you have a large area to cut and need to work faster and better, you should get one within this price range.

 Q: Is a gas-powered trimmer better than a battery-powered one?

-A: It all depends on how large the space you want to cut is, and how dense the grass has grown.
-Gas-powered trimmers offer more power and work for longer periods than battery-powered ones.
+A: It all depends on how large the space you want to cut is and how dense the grass has grown.
+Gas-powered string trimmers offer more power and work for longer periods than battery-powered ones.

 Q: How long do battery trimmers work for?

-A: The battery life of a fully charged trimmer can last anywhere between thirty to sixty minutes, while it takes about half an hour to two hours to charge.
+A: The battery life of fully charged string trimmers can last anywhere between thirty to sixty minutes, while they take about half an hour to two hours to charge.

 The Old House Journal Review Team’s product reviews and in-depth guides are here to help you restore, repair, update, and decorate your home.
 The content is created by The Old House Journal Review Team.
 The Old House Journal editorial staff is not involved.
 Old House Journal is reader-supported: When you buy through links on our site, we may earn an affiliate commission.